 The Forget-me-not Chorus (FMNC) supports people with dementia and their families through weekly singing sessions.

-Reaching over 300 people a week ranging in age from 20-100, we run 4 community choirs, 5 care home choirs and one in a hospital setting South and North Wales.
+Reaching over 300 people a week ranging in age from 20-100, we run 4 community choirs, 5 care home choirs and one in a hospital setting throughout Wales.

 You do not need to be referred to us to join a choir and membership is free.